Life Insurance with a Felony.

 When you apply for an insurance policy, you may be asked to disclose information about your criminal history on the application form.
 This may include questions about any arrests, convictions, or pending charges.
 The insurance company may also ask for specific details about the offense, such as the type of crime and when it occurred.

-It is important to be honest and accurate when disclosing information about your criminal record to an insurance company.
+It is essential to be honest and accurate when disclosing information about your criminal record to an insurance company.
 Failing to disclose relevant information or providing false information on an insurance application could result in the insurance company denying your application or canceling your policy.

-Additionally, we should note that….
+Additionally, we should note that…

-Some life insurance companies may only be concerned about recent felonies, most (if not all) life insurance companies will retain the right to permanently deny any applicant who has been convicted of a “serious” felony such as: rape, murder, child molestation, etc…
+Some life insurance companies may only be concerned about recent felonies; most (if not all) life insurance companies will retain the right to permanently deny any applicant who has been convicted of a “serious” felony such as rape, murder, child molestation, etc…

 Some additional questions you can expect include: